BirthdayResearch/quantum/README.md

 To change the state of any smart contract, users need to approve the smart contract of the respective token via the `approve()` function first.
 Once approved, user will be able to bridge the token over to DefiChain.

+We are implementing a TimeLock contract that will work as an Admin address for ADMIN ONLY tx.
+There will be 3 days delay on every operational tx except when calling `Withdraw()` function.

+#### TimeLock Contract Account Permission

+Gnosis safe will be implemented with both proposers and executors roles.
+Gnosis Safe has the authority to grant roles to addresses, as long as it holds the corresponding role itself.
+When revoking privileges, either the revokeRole() or renounceRole() functions must be used.

+#### Bridge Contract Account Permission

+There are only two roles: DEFAULT_ADMIN_ROLE and WITHDRAW_ROLE.

+The TimeLock contract is assigned the DEFAULT_ADMIN_ROLE, while another Gnosis Safe is assigned the WITHDRAW_ROLE.
+The DEFAULT_ADMIN_ROLE has the ability to change both roles to other addresses, but this change will only take effect after three days.

+Finally, both addresses can renounce their own roles by calling the renounceRole() function.

 ### Bridge ERC20 tokens - to transfer ERC20 tokens from an EOA to the Bridge

 Once approved, user will call the `bridgeToDeFiChain()` function with following arguments: `_defiAddress`- address on Defi Chain that receiving funds, `_tokenAddress` - ERC20 token's address and `_amount` amount to bridge over to Defi chain.

 ### Add supported token

-Only addresses with the Admin role can call the `addSupportedTokens()` function.
+Only address with the Admin role can call the `addSupportedTokens()` function.
 This sets the `_tokenCap` for an ERC20 token and ETH identified by its `_tokenAddress`.
 All added tokens will be instantly supported by the bridge.

 In case of ETH, address(0) will be used as an address.